Updated: Mar 16

 The BackTable Brief

-Building a successful OBL requires understanding how financing, insurance contracts, equipment options and employee negotiations work; Dr. Costantino suggests financial planning is the most important consideration, as startup expenses may be cumbersome.
+There are office-based lab requirements needed to make a successful OBL, like a business plan, understanding financing, insurance contracts, equipment options and employee negotiations work.
+Dr. Costantino suggests financial planning is the most important consideration, as startup expenses may be cumbersome.

-At best, expect a 14-16 month time frame to develop and open an OBL.
+At best, expect a 14-16 month time frame to develop and open an OBL for interventional radiology.

 As a rule of thumb, Dr. Costantino says it will be around 6 months after opening your OBL before you will be doing cases regularly; building a referral base will take time as you establish your practice.